-Aminoglycosides are excreted by glomerular filtration and have a serum half-life of 2 to 3 h; the half-life increases exponentially as the GFR falls (eg, in renal insufficiency, in the elderly).
+Aminoglycosides are excreted by glomerular filtration and have a serum half-life of 2 to 3 hours; the half-life increases exponentially as the glomerular filtration rate falls (eg, in renal insufficiency, in older people).

 Aminoglycosides are used for

 Aminoglycosides are active against most gram-negative aerobic and facultative anaerobic bacilli but lack activity against anaerobes and most gram-positive bacteria, except for most staphylococci Staphylococcal Infections Staphylococci are gram-positive aerobic organisms.
-Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more ; however, some gram-negative bacilli and methicillin-resistant staphylococci are resistant.
+Staphylococcus aureus is the most pathogenic; it typically causes skin infections and sometimes pneumonia, endocarditis, and osteomyelitis... read more ; however, some gram-negative bacilli and staphylococci are resistant.

 Aminoglycosides that are active against P. aeruginosa include tobramycin (particularly), gentamicin, and amikacin.
 Streptomycin, neomycin, and kanamycin are not active against P. aeruginosa.
 Gentamicin and tobramycin have similar antimicrobial spectra against gram-negative bacilli, but tobramycin is more active against P. aeruginosa, and gentamicin is more active against Serratia marcescens.
 Amikacin is frequently active against gentamicin- and tobramycin-resistant pathogens.

 Aminoglycosides are infrequently used alone, except when used for plague Plague and Other Yersinia Infections Plague is caused by the gram-negative bacterium Yersinia pestis.
 Symptoms are either severe pneumonia or massive lymphadenopathy with high fever, often progressing to septicemia.
 Diagnosis is... read more and tularemia Tularemia Tularemia is a febrile disease caused by the gram-negative bacterium Francisella tularensis; it may resemble typhoid fever.
 Symptoms are a primary local ulcerative lesion, regional lymphadenopathy... read more .
-They are usually used with a broad-spectrum β-lactam for severe infection suspected to be due to a gram-negative bacillary species.
+They are usually used with a broad-spectrum beta-lactam for severe infection suspected to be due to a gram-negative bacillary species.
 However, because of increasing aminoglycoside resistance, a fluoroquinolone can be substituted for the aminoglycoside in initial empiric regimens depending on the susceptibility patterns to fluoroquinolones in the local community.
-If the pathogen is found to be susceptible to the accompanying antibiotic, the aminoglycoside can be stopped after 2 to 3 days unless an aminoglycoside-sensitive P. aeruginosa is identified.
+If the pathogen is found to be susceptible to the accompanying antibiotic, the aminoglycoside can be stopped after 2 to 3 days unless an aminoglycoside-susceptible P. aeruginosa is identified.